JeelRajodiya/Tour-of-Json-Schema/app/step/1/instructions.md

 ## In This Section ...

-We'll write any JSON schema and check if it's valid or not
+We'll write JSON schema (Draft 2020-12) for any JSON data and check if it's valid or not

 ## Example